Bloodborne Pathogen Related Information

 The exposed student (hereinafter referred to as "exposed person") will inform the clinical and work supervisor of an accident significant exposure.

-*The "exposed person" must complete an Accident/Incident Report Form (see Appendix A, Hartford Insurance Form and Facility Incident Report) as soon as possible.
+*The "exposed person" must complete an Accident/Incident Report Form as soon as possible.
 This must be completed within 24 hours of the exposure incident.

 As Step 1 is being accomplished; the "exposed person" shall treat the wound as follows: Wash the wound thoroughly with soap and water, and cover the wound with a sterile dressing and an adhesive bandage.

-The clinical instructor, supervisor, or preceptor will review the Hartford Form and sign as a college representative.
+The clinical instructor, supervisor, or preceptor will review and sign as a college representative.
 The clinical supervisor must be notified.